Mortgage Refinance Calculator

 Break-Even Point: This is when your monthly savings equals the closing costs paid upfront.

-How to Use
+How to use

 Enter your current mortgage details: remaining balance, current interest rate, and how many months you have left.
 Then enter the new interest rate you qualify for, choose your desired new loan term (10, 15, 20, or 30 years), and estimate your closing costs.
-The calculator instantly shows your monthly savings, when you'll break even, and your total lifetime savings after refinancing.
+The calculator shows your monthly savings, when you'll break even, and your total lifetime savings after refinancing.

 Formula